The Foolproof Way To Price Your Solo Business

 A good rule of thumb to follow?
 Drop the last 3 zeros from your previous salary and ta-da, you’ve got a nice little hourly rate of $70/hour that should suit you nicely.

-If you’re still unsure, you can always check out the average annual salary for someone who is in a similar role as you at PayScale, Glassdoor, or Comparably.
+If you’re still unsure about a pricing model, you can always check out the average annual salary for someone who is in a similar role as you at PayScale, Glassdoor, or Comparably.
 Or better yet, ask your fellow freelancers what they charge.
 (It never hurts to know what you’re up against, right?)

 If you think you can push the envelope a bit further (meaning, you think your client might be able to afford some wiggle room), feel free to up the hourly amount a little bit.
 Remember, if your rate seems a little steep, remember that they aren’t responsible for paying taxes or benefits on you.
 That’s a whole lot of savings on their part.